bottkars/azure-pcf-opsman-powershell/README.md

  *to update the repo, just `run git pull` at any time

-2. Azure Stack CA root certificate for ASDK

-In Casde of ASDK, the azurestack root ca file must be located in $HOME/root.pem in pem format.
+2. Azure Stack CA root certificate for ASDK /Azure Stack the azurestack root ca file must be located in $HOME/root.pem in pem format.
-Please consult [AzureStack Documentation](https://docs.microsoft.com/en-us/azure/azure-stack/azure-stack-cli-admin#export-the-azure-stack-ca-root-certificate) on how to obtain
+In case of ASDK, see [AzureStack Documentation](https://docs.microsoft.com/en-us/azure/azure-stack/azure-stack-cli-admin#export-the-azure-stack-ca-root-certificate) on how to obtain

+On Integrated Systems, please put  the root Cert of the Enterprise PKI / Public Certifiaction Autority used to create the Azurestack Certificate into $HOME/root.pem

+!
+DO NOT USE /var/lib/waagent/Certificates.pem, as this my contan WRONG DATA !

 3. run the helper utility to install omcli, openssh and thge pivposh powershell module